Part of Running a Family Office Under $100M

 But is it actually working?

 Situations drift.
 What made sense at £8M might not fit at £25M.
-The advisor who was perfect when you had simple needs might be out of their depth now.
+The advisor who was perfect when you had simple needs might now be out of their depth.
 Structures that served a purpose five years ago might be costing you without benefit.
 Fees accumulate in places you've stopped looking.

 Most founders don't audit what they have.
 They built it, it runs, and they move on to other things.
 But wealth infrastructure needs maintenance like anything else.
 Relationships go stale.
 Circumstances change.
 What was once optimised becomes gradually suboptimal.